BUILDING KIDS! BUILDING COMMUNITY! BUILDING A LEGACY!

 Elementary and middle school-aged students research a real-world engineering challenge, develop a solution, and compete with LEGO-based robots of their own design.
 With adult Coaches to guide them, FIRST® LEGO® League teams (up to 10 members) apply science, engineering, and math concepts, plus a big dose of imagination, to develop solutions to real-world challenges.
 They also design, build, and program LEGO MINDSTORMS®-based robots to perform autonomous “missions” on a playing field.
 Along the way, they develop critical thinking, team-building, and presentation skills.

 Grades 4-8; ages 9-14 (ages vary by country)

 Teams of middle and high school-aged students are challenged to design, build, and program a robot to play a floor game against other teams’ creations.
 Following a sports model, FIRST® Tech Challenge teams (10+ members) design, build, program, and operate robots of their own design to play a floor game in an alliance format.
 Guided by adult Coaches and Mentors, students develop STEM skills and practice engineering principles, while realizing the value of hard work, innovation, and sharing ideas.
 Participants have access to tens of millions of dollars in college scholarships.

-WOBOT coaches, mentors, sponsors FTC #6070 and #11728.
+WOBOT coaches, mentors, and sponsors FTC teams #6070 Warriors and #11728 Wizards.
 We provide a meeting location, financial assistance, supplies, tools, and technical expertise.
-We focus on grade levels 7&8 for our FTC program.
+We focus on grade levels 6-8 for our FTC program.

 Grades 7-12; ages 12-18